Where Do They Come From?

 There are several safe prescription drugs that treat tapeworms in dogs.
-These include epsiprantel (Cestex), fenbendazole (Panacur, Safe-Guard), and praziquantel (Bilticide).
+Your vet will choose the right one for your dog.
 These de-worming drugs can be given by tablet or as a shot.
 The medicine dissolves the worms, so you won't see them pass when your dog goes to the bathroom.

 In most cases, you can prevent tapeworms with a few simple steps:

 - Because fleas are the key cause, control them both on your dog and in your home and yard.
-Talk to your vet about flea spray, powder, collars, or topical liquid treatments.
+Talk to your vet about flea spray, powder, collars, oral medication, or topical liquid treatments.

 - Work with your vet to keep your dog on a de-worming plan.

 - Don't let your dog roam unsupervised, especially in places where other dogs or animals have been.

 - Clean up after your pet, especially in your yard and in parks.